wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 You must update the MSIX app and modify the application to the new version.
 Users can get the new version of the application by signing out and signing in again.
 After the user signs in, the new application is staged and registered.
-You can change MSIX package registration type, by opening the MSIX package and in the **Registration Tpe** select **On-demand** or **Log on blocking** as desired.
+You can change the MSIX package registration type by opening the MSIX package and in the **Registration Type** select **On-demand** or **Log on blocking** as desired.
-To remove the application using MSIX app attach, remove from the app from Windows Virtual Desktop and from the file share.
+To remove the application using MSIX app attach, remove the app from Windows Virtual Desktop and from the file share.